Expert Tips For Making Stunning Fall Wreaths

 Basic DIY Wreath Steps

-They are inexpensive and the vines are perfect for wedging picks into.
-Often they don’t even need to be wired to hold them in place.
-The beauty is that I simply deconstruct the wreath so that I can use it over and over again!
+The textures they provide are great, they are inexpensive, and the vines are perfect for wedging picks into.
+Often they don’t even need to be wired or have things glued in place.

 one corner of a diy fall wreath made with traditional fall colors and a black and white bowPin

-No matter how complicated they may look, every single one of them is easy to make.
-The steps to make a wreath will vary by wreath, but let’s break making a grapevine wreath down into — very basic steps:
+The steps will vary by wreath, but let’s break making a fall wreath down into very basic steps:

-• Supplies to have on hand include: floral wire, wire cutters, hot glue gun and glue sticks.
+• Supplies to have on hand include: floral wire, wire cutters, hot glue gun, and glue sticks.
 See below for my must-haves.

 • Begin wedging the picks between the vines in layers.
 Start with the longest stems and work your way forward with short stems.
 Heavier stems may need a little help with floral wire and/or hot glue to hold them in place.